WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 - Wotmania/Dragonmount Q&A - 9 December 2002

 Likewise, the Fool has an unpredictable effect on the Tarot game.
 Only the holder of the Fool card knows who has the Fool and decides when they will play it.
 It is unexpected to the other players, and disrupts their strategy for the course of the game.
-For all his attempts, Fain has not won a game yet, just as the Fool can’t win a trick, but he hasn’t lost a trick completely either.
 While Fain seeks for persons of power to manipulate (equivalent to trumps) he usually ends up moving on to save himself (the Fool is weak compared to trumps).
+For all his attempts, Fain did not won a game, just as the Fool can’t win a trick, but he didn’t lose a trick completely either, surviving quite successfully despite having to rely largely his own resources, until he came up against the Light’s Fool at the end of the Last Battle.

 Fain disrupts the game but cannot have major victories; however his capture is worth a great deal to any player.
 His awareness of this is shown by his belief that he is dead the moment one of the Forsaken gets their hands on him (Lord of Chaos, Letters).
 Moridin says in Winter’s Heart, Wonderful News that he has set Isam to find and kill Fain, but Isam has been unsuccessful so far.
 Is Moridin lying?
 Or is it difficult to detect Fain?
 Does he want Fain dead?
 The Fool is almost impossible to capture.
 Players want the Fool though, because he is worth big points, as much as the most powerful trump and suit cards, when points are tallied at the end of the game.
 Interestingly, only if the player holding the Fool has won all the tricks can s/he win with the Fool on the last trick.
-There is little doubt that Fain has an important role to play at the Last Battle.
-Is this what gamemaster Moridin is after and why he is hunting Fain?
-By holding Fain the Fool is Moridin, thinking he’s won all the tricks so far, aiming to win the last trick with him?
-That’s a very risky strategy, since, unless you’ve won every trick of the game, playing the Fool in the last trick is proscribed and usually results in defeat.
+Fain the Fool tried to win the last trick at Shayol Ghul by killing Rand and the Dark One and taking the Dark One’s place as Shaisam.
+That was a very risky strategy, since, unless you’ve won every trick of the game, playing the Fool in the last trick is proscribed and usually results in defeat.

 The Fool’s greatest trick is creating one (and consequently everything else) out of nothing.
 If we want to personify the irrational concept of something coming out of nothing, what better mascot could we choose than that of an idiot who makes no sense – a fool?We see roguish Mat take apparently simple, sometimes frivolous, steps which lead to something huge.
 He complains bitterly of this very occurrence in Cairhien: